 Strong password/pin protection for device: The implemented authentication mechanism such as password, pin etc. must be set in such way that it must not be easy to guess.

-Install any applications from Appstore of Apple only.
+Install any applications from Appstore of Apple and Stryker devices only.
 This will ensure installation of un-tampered applications.
 Additionally, install only required applications in your iOS device.
 This will also prevent any malicious or spyware application installation which are usually bundled or hidden in the normal applications.

 Restrict the access to your iOS device to other peoples.
 This can help the installed application to be accessed only by an authorized individual.